lukaszpatalas/ClearSpeak/README.md

 - Develop an app.
 - Change very creative to creative.
 - Change natural to balance and clear.
+- Test polite and concise prompt suggestions.
-- Continue prompt engineering to ensure clear and understandable response.
+- Continue prompt engineering to ensure clear and understandable output.
 - Write benefits and significance of clear communication
 - Prepare final version of README.md
 - Explore options of recreating app in Power Apps, as it appears to utilize the GPT-4 model, but requires further confirmation.